lincolnpires/lincolnpires/README.md

 This is Lincoln.

 I'm ...
-- 🔭 Working on KOOP, and creating a personal blog (fingers crossed that I post something).
+- 🔭 Working on KOOP (and around it).
-- 🌱 Currently learning lots of AWS, CloudOps, Leading/Management, ITOps, and I'm reviewing some DevOps stuff I studied in the past.
+- 🌱 Currently learning lots of CloudOps, Leadership, ITOps, and I'm reviewing some DevOps stuff I studied in the past.
 - 🎵 Playing Bass for [uManic.band](https://uManic.band) and having plenty of fun there 🤘🏾
-  - 🎙️ I'm learning to scream
+  - 🎙️ I'm learning how-to scream
-  - 🎛️ We're planning on recording some stuff 🤞🏾
+  - 🎛️ We're self-recording some stuff 🤞🏾
 - 📖 Reading some stuff (will post somewhere) <!-- `IT Strategy` by Jim Maholic and `Limitless` by Jim Kwik -->
 - 🎮 Gaming; who doesn't?
+- Maybe writing some markdown posts

 Lastly ...
-- 🏃🏾‍ I love trail running and hiking (although I'm super out of shape these days 😅)
+- 🏃🏾‍ I love trail running and hiking (although I'm out of shape 😅)
 - 🗣 I don't speak German (yet 🤔)
 - 💬 Ask me about ...
+  - My Bass rig
+  - My preferred stack

 ---
 ## Tech Soup